 “I was like, ‘OK.
 If that’s what You want.’
-So now I was planning a dinner for people I didn’t even know, and I didn’t know where to begin,” recalls Lori, now a wife and mother.
+So now I was planning a dinner for people I didn’t even know, and I didn’t know where to begin,” recalls Lori.
 She was going to throw a dinner party for lonely women in her community of Longview, Texas!
 She was calling it “Light the Night.”

 ‘You can do it!’

 One of the first things Lori, a hub volunteer, did was talk with Robin Reese, her area Hub Ambassador.

 After Robin listened to Lori’s vision and plans for this big event, she responded: “You have the heart (for this).
 You have the ideas.

 Those four encouraging words created a whirlwind of activity.
 After all, she had only a few weeks to make this happen before Christmas.
 Her guests would be women living in several area shelters, women experiencing loneliness just like she did.

 Her Longview Hub came on board to help.
 Items on her lengthy checklist were quickly accomplished: venue, menu, caterer, desserts, entertainment.
 Christmas decorations, servers, babysitters.
 Gift bags, Bibles, door prizes.
 All checked off.

 Executing the plan in just a few weeks was a miracle.
 Discovering that nearly everything was donated proved that this was a God-happening.
 In the end, the hub was only out of pocket $3.53!